The egg cells are formed in the female fetus in the sixth month of pregnancy.

 How we enter life imprints us from the begining

-I am working with single, couple and group sessions.
-Observations and experiences in my work were teaching me on focussing that it is very important how we enter life.
+I am working with single, couple, family and groups.
+Observations and experiences in my work were teaching me the importance of how we enter into life.

-The pre- and perinatale psychology is relatively young and I have learned from Raymond Castellino and William Emerson who belong amongst others to pioneers in this field.
+The pre- and perinatale psychology is relatively young and I studied with pioneers in this field such as Raymond Castellino and William Emerson.

-Ray has amongst other methods integrated the trauma resolution method Somatic-Experiencing® of Peter Levine into his work.
-I have studied Somatic-Experiencing® with Peter and others and taken numerous advanced trainings with him.
+Ray Castellino has integrated the trauma resolution method Somatic-Experiencing® of Peter Levine amongst other methods into his work.
+I have studied Somatic-Experiencing® with Peter Levine and others and assisted several trainings and advanced trainings in this method.

-Ray developed a process for adults out of his experience working with families which enables us to enter the depth of our early imprints, transforming patterns and wounds into leading us living a more fulfilled life.
+Out of his experience working with families Ray Castellino developed a process for adults which enables us to enter the depth of our early imprints, transforming patterns and wounds and enabling a more fulfilling life.

-I regularly offer and co-facilitate this small and intense group format for adults up to 6 people with a second facilitator.
+I regularly offer and co-facilitate this small and intense group format for adults up to 4 or 6 people in case of a second facilitator.

-My work is mindful, non-judgemental, transforming and I am progressing slowly in small steps and I emphasize on the integration of experiences made so that permanent change can be stabilized.
+My work is mindful, non-judgemental, transforming, progressing slowly in small steps and I emphasize on the integration of the experiences made so that permanent change can be stabilized.

 It felt love